weavejester/lein-ring/README.md

     lein ring server

-The server monitors your source directory for file modifications, so any altered files will automatically be reloaded.
+If the `RING_ENV` environment variable **not** set to "production", the server will monitor your source directory for file modifications, and any altered files will automatically be reloaded.

 By default, this command attempts to find a free port, starting at 3000, but you can specify your own port as an argument: